duobitx/duobit-dna/_docs/decisions.md

 -   **Is the decision reversible?** Most decisions are.
 What is the consequence of making the “wrong” decision, and who is affected by that?
 -   **How easy or hard is the decision?** How easy is it to reach consensus with all people affected?
 -   **How urgent is the decision?** What is the consequence of delaying the decision, or not making a decision at all?
--   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, office admin, etc. May also depend on how long you’ve been at Crisp (if you are new and unsure you might need to seek more anchoring from people).
+-   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, office admin, etc. May also depend on how long you’ve been at {{ site.company_name }} (if you are new and unsure you might need to seek more anchoring from people).
--   **Is the outcome affected by laws?** The board of directors in a Swedish company is bound by Swedish laws, so some decisions must be aligned with the board of directors.
+-   **Is the outcome affected by laws?** The board of directors in a {{ site.company_nationality }} company is bound by {{ site.company_nationality }} laws, so some decisions must be aligned with the board of directors.

 Sample decisions:

 -   “Should I arrange a free seminar with Lyssa Adkins” =&gt; **Own decision**.
 Just do it.
--   “Which color should we have on the Crisp cup?” =&gt; **Own decision with team input**.
+-   “Which color should we have on the {{ site.company_name }} cup?” =&gt; **Own decision with team input**.
--   “How often should we do Crisp unconferences?” =&gt; **Own decision with team anchoring**.
+-   “How often should we do {{ site.company_name }} unconferences?” =&gt; **Own decision with team anchoring**.
 -   “Should we divided the company into two business units?” =&gt; **Team decision**.

 At the end of the day it’s about balancing risk.
 If you make the decision yourself it will be fast, but you risk a backlash if others don’t support it.
 If you seek 100% consensus you may get a better decision with better support, but it could take time – especially for questions where people have opposing opinions.

 There is no perfect process, so seek a balance between these extremes!
-We most often end up in the middle of the scale – “own decision with team input” or “own decision with team anchoring” (where “team” isn’t necessarily the whole team)
+We most often end up in the middle of the scale – “own decision with team input” or “own decision with team anchoring” (where “team” isn’t necessarily the whole team).

 What if I still feel unsure of which decision process to use?
 -------------------------------------------------------------